tags : Programming Languages, Typescript

 - undefined, number, string, boolean, symbol, bigint are not

-, they’re primitives. - primitive and variable assigned a primitive value are different
+objects, they’re primitives. - primitive and variable assigned a primitive value are different

 - No methods, no properties: But JS has wrapper around primitives.
 Eg.

-.
+stringprimitive has the ephemeralStringobject wrapper which gives it nice methods likeincludes.
 Sometimes called the “auto-boxing behavior” - All primitive types, except

-, have their correspondingobject
+nullandundefined, have their correspondingobjectwrapper.

 Non-primitive/objects